What are the best small investment ideas to invest $500, $1,000 $5,000 or a small amount of money?

 If you put the money in ETFs and get the long term historical return of 7%, all you’ll have in 30 years is $51,000.

 Same return for mutual funds but remove 1.5% for fees and you’ll end up with $38,000.

 Same thing with bonds but worse.
 If you average 5% in bonds with no fees, you’ll have $35,000.
 Bonds are the safest, but how safe is a retirement of $35,000?

-This is a bit heretical, but if you don’t have much money to invest, you should start thinking about either making and saving a lot more or finding a way to get a much higher rate of return than you can with those options.
+This is a bit heretical, but if you don’t have much money to invest, you should start thinking about either making and saving more or finding a way to get a much higher rate of return than you can with those options.

-That means you can afford to take more risk to get a lot higher return because if you lose, it’s not a big tragedy.
+If all you have is $500, then what you really have going for you is that you can take some chances.
+You can afford to take more risk to get a lot higher return because if you lose, it’s not a big tragedy.
 You lost $500.